 Do you like romantic comedies which feature stereotypical Italian characters, then the chances are you will enjoy "The Engagement Ring".
 It may be set in California but "The Engagement Ring" features beautiful vineyards, a beautiful but typical Italian soundtrack and a collection of characters that are 100% Italian stereotypes but are entertaining for being so.
-It is also a made for TV movie but don't let that put you off because the cast which includes Patricia Heaton, Vincent Spano and Lainie Kazan all deliver entertaining performances in this predictable but fun rom-com.
+It is also a made for TV movie but don't let that put you off because the cast which includes Patricia Heaton, Vincent Spano and Lainie Kazan all deliver entertaining performances in this predictable but fun romantic comedy.

-Story wise "The Engagement Ring" is shall we say rather predictable as you know the minute we meet Sara and Tony that romance is going to blossom between them leading to the expected complications involving her boyfriend and their family.
-It is pleasant enough with the playfulness of Tony's flirting bringing plenty of smile moments, but it isn't anything original but thankfully it is not the only storyline.
-The other storyline of course is the feud which is confronted when the missing letter and ring shows up and Alicia and Nick end up forced into a meeting.
-Again it is pretty predictable what is going to happen but in a strange way the familiarity makes "The Engagement Ring" work as it makes it easy to watch.
+So story wise "The Engagement Ring" is shall we say rather predictable as you know the minute we meet Sara and Tony that romance is going to blossom between them leading to the expected complications involving her boyfriend as well as their family.
+It is pleasant enough with the playfulness of Tony's flirting bringing plenty of smile moments, but it isn't anything overly original.
+Thankfully it is not the only storyline as we have the feud which is confronted when the missing letter and ring shows up and Alicia and Nick end up forced into a meeting.
+Again it is pretty predictable what is going to happen but in a strange way the familiarity of the "The Engagement Ring" works in its favour as it makes it easy to watch.

 Now I know there will be some who mock "The Engagement Ring" because everything about it is stereotypical when it comes to the style.
-The beautiful Italian music, the sun kissed vineyards, the typically quirky characters that are more caricature than anything are all so stereotypical that you either love it or hate it.
+We have some beautiful Italian music, the sun kissed vineyards, the typically quirky characters that are more caricature than anything; all of this is so stereotypical that you will either love it or hate it.
 I personally love it as these stereotypical characters are amusing, none more so than the thin as a rake Nonna who doesn't speak but stuffs away food like it is no one's business.